Mayank-Kumar-Maurya/MY-PROJECTS/README.md

-# MY-CALCULATOR-PROJECT
+# MY-PROJECT
-This file contains a working CALCULATOR codes using HTML, CSS, JS
+This file contains a working CALCULATOR,[STONE,PAPER,SCISSOR] codes using HTML, CSS, JS.